pavsingh7/Recommender-Systems/README.md

 The idea is to use a fashion data set, for example the DeepFashion dataset, to train a CNN model that can recognize fashion items.
 The model will then be used to recommend similar fashion items to the user.

+The data can be found [here](https://www.kaggle.com/datasets/paramaggarwal/fashion-product-images-small).
+Work is based off and inspired by this repository [here](https://github.com/sonu275981/Fashion-Recommender-system)

 ***
 ## Recommender Systems